-It is possible that moths, spiders and houseflies can also be transport hosts for worms.
+Moths, spiders and flies can be transport hosts for worms.
 There is very little information regarding the risks, but anything that can transport an egg from the one location to another is a possible source.

 Can cats get worms from raw meat?

-I won’t say it is impossible, but it is unlikely that a cat fed a diet of HUMAN GRADE raw beef, lamb or chicken will develop intestinal parasites.
-Most worms are host specific, or transport host specific.
+It is unlikely that a cat fed a diet of HUMAN GRADE raw beef, lamb or chicken will develop intestinal parasites.
+Most worms are host specific or transport host-specific.
 Also, the processing of meat for human consumption is of a much higher standard than meat for pets.
 This is why I only recommend human-grade meat for cats.